Omega-The-III/Omega-The-III/README.md

 - 👋 Hi, I’m @Omega-The-III
 - 👀 I’m interested in C# and Unity
-- 🌱 I’m currently learning C# and JS
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me Jeroen.officier@hva.nl